Fraudulent unemployment claims filed in name of U.S. senator

 In San Diego, federal prosecutors charged a former Employee Development Department call center agent with conspiring with her boyfriend - in prison on a sentence of 94 years to life for murder - to file fake unemployment claims using the names of state prisoners and other stolen personal information.

-U.S. Attorney Robert Brewer said Nykia Gomez, 40, is charged with fraud and identity theft for her part in the scheme, which he said involved sending some of the fraudulent benefits to inmates by transferring the money to their prison accounts.
+U.S. Attorney Robert Brewer said Nyika Gomez, 40, is charged with fraud and identity theft for her part in the scheme, which he said involved sending some of the fraudulent benefits to inmates by transferring the money to their prison accounts.

 “Fraud related to COVID-19 is particularly disturbing as it exploits a national crisis for personal gain,” Brewer said.

-Note: This story has been updated to correct the spelling of Nyika Gomez’s first name.